cloudfoundry/cli/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

 **Note:**
-The v7 and v6 CLI versions are no longer maintained or released.
+The v7 and v6 CLI versions are no longer maintained.